Skip to main content

 Patrick W.Founder & Editor

 Father of two, keen nature & landscape photographer, and smart-home tinkerer based in rural Germany.
 Camera gear gets tested outdoors in real conditions — not on a studio bench — and the house runs on a home network more elaborate than it strictly needs to be.
 Everything reviewed here has to survive real family life: school runs, sticky fingers, and the odd toddler stress-test.
-Reviews are based on hands-on use, not press samples or sponsored placements.
+Reviews are never sponsored — no paid placements, no press-sample deals.
 How we test →

 More about Dadnology